Meet The Team

 More recently he returned to further his studies completing a Masters in Sports Physiotherapy at UCD.
 Research topics he has carried out to date include: 'The Reliability of The Lindop Mobility Scale with Parkinson's Disease', 'Evaluation of Speed and Power in Gaelic Footballers', and most recently 'Reliability of the Functional Movement Screen with long distance runners'.

-A keen athlete himself Rob has been immersed in exercise and sport all his life playing inter county football with Kildare, rugby with Clontarf but now an avid runner taking part in marathon and endurance events throughout the country.
-Due to this he has a particular interest in movement and mechanics and sees a broad range of patients from those having undergone orthopaedic surgery to more complex conditions like chronic low back pain.
+A keen athlete himself Rob has been immersed in exercise and sport all his life playing inter county football with Kildare, rugby with Clontarf but now a keen runner taking part in marathon and endurance events throughout the country.
+Due to this he has a particular interest in movement and mechanics and sees a broad range of patients from those having undergone orthopaedic surgery to more complex conditions like persistent low back pain.
 His interest in movement mechanics and pain spans across all walks of life and applies similar assessment and treatment principles.

 Rob has been Physiotherapist for the Kildare Senior Hurling team for the past 2 seasons and Head Physiotherapist with the Kildare senior footballers for 2018 season.
-He was also involved in the setting up of an in-house physiotherapy service at the Defence Forces Training Centre, at The Curragh Camp.
+He was also involved in the setting up of an in-house physiotherapy service at the Defence Forces Training Centre, at The Curragh Camp where he also worked during 2016.